vmware/dod-compliance-and-automation/vsphere/7.0/vcsa/ansible/vmware-vcsa-7.0-stig-ansible-hardening/README.md

 # vmware-vcsa-7.0-stig-ansible-hardening
-An ansible playbook to harden VMware vCenter Server Appliance 7.0 against the draft DISA vSphere 7.0 STIG
+VMware vSphere vCenter Appliance 7.0 STIG Readiness Guide Ansible Playbook
+Version: Version 1 Release 3: 29 April 2022
+STIG Type: STIG Readiness Guide

 ## Requirements
-- VMware vSphere 7.0 DISA STIG Draft
-- Tested with Ansible 2.9.6
+- Tested with Ansible 2.12.4
-- Tested with vCenter 7.0 U2b
+- Tested with vCenter 7.0 U3d
 - Ansible cannot be run from Windows so you will need a Linux box or load the Linux Subsystem for Windows 10 to run an Unbuntu box for example

 ## Status